 Osteoporosis can cause compression fractures of the spine.
 These can be very painful because the collapsed vertebrae may pinch the nerves that radiate out from the spinal cord.
 The pain symptoms can range from minor tenderness to debilitating pain.

 Loss of Height

-In some cases, multiple fractures of the spine brought on by osteoporosis can cause a loss of height or a slight curving of the upper back.
-A stooped back is known as kyphosis in medical terms or in severe cases a dowager’s hump.
-Although the condition may not be painful, kyphosis can cause back and neck pain and even affect breathing due to extra pressure on the airway.
+The compression of the vertebrae may also cause a slight curving of the upper back.
+A stooped back is known as kyphosis, or more commonly as dowager’s hump.
+Kyphosis can cause back and neck pain and even affect breathing due to extra pressure on the airway.